Voice Agents

 • Context injected into the agent's system prompt

-• All of this happens in under 50ms
+• All of this happens on call-connect, before the first request

 During